gitshreevatsa/Pacifica-Nexus/README.md

 ## Environment Notes

 - The app uses `export const dynamic = "force-dynamic"` on the page — this prevents static pre-rendering which would break Privy initialization.
-- Agent keys are stored in `sessionStorage` — they are cleared when the browser tab is closed.
-This is intentional for security.
+- Agent keys are stored in `localStorage` — they persist across tab closes and browser restarts so users don't need to re-paste their key each session.
 - WebSocket reconnects with exponential backoff (2s → 30s max).
 Social signals and orderbook data continue working independently — if one subscription drops, it is re-sent on reconnect.
 - All monetary values are in USD.
 Pacifica uses USDC as collateral.
-- The `reduce_only` field is excluded from signed payloads when `false` to prevent Ed25519 signature mismatches with the Pacifica API.
+- The `reduce_only` field is always included in signed payloads (as `true` or `false`) — the Pacifica API requires this field to be present for signature verification.

 ---